 There’s also a button in the middle for voice search, which allows you to search for content by actor, director, genre, and so on.
 It is limited in usefulness by only showing catch-up content from Sky – and not including live programmes either.

 On the whole, the Now TV Smart Stick provides a good user experience.
-It’s not quite as responsive as the Amazon Fire TV Stick when it comes to menu navigation, but you aren’t left waiting long for content.
+It’s not quite as responsive as the Amazon Fire TV Stick or even Now TV's own Smart Box when it comes to menu navigation, but you aren’t left waiting long for content.

 To use the Now TV Smart Stick, even for its free catch-up apps, you will need a Now TV subscription - there is a free trial, which can immediately be cancelled once the device is activated.
 In contrast to a Netflix or Amazon Prime subscription, though, which gives you a range of content for a set price, Now TV is split into four genres: Entertainment, Cinema, Kids, and Sports.

-Netflix and Amazon Prime Video are both missing (although Netflix will be joining the stick in the future) which is unsurprising for a Sky-specific streaming stick - but the number of Now TV apps available is limited to around 50.
+Netflix has recently been added to the app selection, but many other common apps are still missing, including Amazon Prime Video.
+In total, the number of apps available via the Now TV Smart Stick (and the sibling Smart Box) is limited to around 50.
 By comparison, a normal Roku device has over 4000, including the likes of Spotify and Tidal (both of which are also absent here).

-Sky says an update will bring 1080p streaming at the end of the year but for now your television will be doing more work to upscale the content to a Full HD or 4K picture, and it won’t be as sophisticated as those found on 1080p native streams.
+Now TV has long been talking about an upgrade of Sky content to 1080p, but the latest we have from the company pegs that only to a vague 2019 release.
+In the meantime your television will be doing more work to upscale the content to a Full HD or 4K picture, and it won’t be as sophisticated as those found on 1080p native streams.

 Nevertheless, playing Inside No.9 - To Have and To Hold (at 1080p) through the iPlayer app provides a detailed picture beyond what we expect from hardware in this price range.